 However, grain-free diets have been potentially linked to heart issues in canines by the FDA, so it’s best to check with your veterinarian before switching or starting your dog on one.
 Single, whole-grain dog food is another potential option and it is exactly what it sounds like: dog food made with a single whole grain (as opposed to a compound of different grains).

 Best Puppy Food Picks

-Now that you’ve learned a little more about dog food and what ingredients are best for your puppy, here are some great puppy food options available for purchase.
+Now that you’ve learned a little more about dog food and what ingredients are best for your puppy, you might be a bit overwhelmed.
+But don’t worry—we put together a list of some of the best puppy food options available for purchase.

 Dry Puppy Food

 Though not formulated for any particular breed size, this grain-free recipe is made in the U.S. and is packed with protein from numerous sources including real buffalo and roasted venison.

 With both fresh chicken and chicken meal at the top of the ingredients list, this puppy food is full of lean protein and supplemented with grain-free carbohydrates for fiber and essential nutrients.